mox17/visual-reqm2-electron/README.md

 regex syntax).
 The array of expressions can also be edited from the settings dialog.
 Use Menu "Edit" ->  "Settings..." to access.

-When settings are modified, they are made persistent, so the next start of the program should use the same settings.
+When settings are modified, they are made persistent, so the next start of the program should have the same settings.

 ## Output

 Aside from the obvious output on the display, there are mechanisms to save and use the generated diagrams.

 The default output format is `.svg`.
-Output can also be generated in `.png` format.
+Output can also be generated in `.png` format and in `.dot` format.
+The latter is mostly for debugging problems with the generation of diagrams.

 From file menu click "Save diagram as...".
 Specifying either a `.svg` or `.png` extension for the filename, controls the output format